-A modern capitalist economy is a different beast from the economy envisaged by those engaged in the project of advancing general equilibrium theory.
-When Walras sent his classic work to Henri Poincaré, Poincaré commented that Walras makes two critical assumptions:
+A modern capitalist economy is a different beast than the economy envisaged by those engaged in the project of advancing general equilibrium theory.
+When Walras sent his classic work to Henri Poincare, Poincare commented that Walras makes two critical assumptions:

-... you regard men as infinitely selfish and infinitely farsighted.
-The first hypothesis may perhaps be admitted in a first approximation, the second may call for some reservations (Israel and Ingrau 1990).
-11
+"...you regard men as infinitely selfish and infinitely farsighted.
+The first hypothesis may perhaps be admitted in a first approximation, the second may call for some reservations.
+[Israel and Ingrau 1990]

-Poincaré was willing to grant Walras's agents infinite selfishness, i.e., the maximization of utility as their sole objective, but he was not willing to grant them infinite (perfect) foresight.
-The assumption of perfect foresight remains the blocking point to accepting the Arrow-Debreau proof that an intertemporal general equilibrium exists and that this result leads to relevant propositions about the behavior of a capitalist economy.
-That a general equilibrium exists in a pure market economy, where there are no institutions which prevent disequilibrium or contain the consequences of disequilibrium, is accepted as an article of faith.
-12
+Poincare was willing to grant Walras' agents infinite selfishness, i.e. the maximization of utility as their dominant objective, but he was not willing to grant them infinite (perfect) foresight.
+The assumption of perfect foresight remains the blocking point to accepting the Arrow - Debreau proof that an intertemporal general equilibrium exists and that this result leads to relevant propositions about the behavior of a capitalist economy.
+The acceptance that a general equilibrium exists in a pure market economy, where there are no institutions which prevent disequilibrium or contain the consequences of disequilibrium, is an article of faith.

-Once Walras's general equilibrium theory, or some modern variant, is accepted as the "true" representation of the economy, the neutrality of money, i.e., the quantity theory of money, follows.
-One postulate of general equilibrium theory is the assumption that utility functions are "over the reals," i.e., that only real variables, such as goods and services, enter the utility function (Hahn, 1985).
-One aspect of the Keynesian break with Walrasian theory is the recognition that preference functions are over wealth as well as the reals.
-This implies that in a modern capitalist economy, where financial instruments, which are often offset in part by financial liabilities, are major components of household wealth, the current prices of assets and liabilities, as well as their ratios to the prices of current outputs, are factors determining both consumption and investment demand.
+Once Walras' general equilibrium theory, or some modern variant, is accepted as the "true" representation of the economy, the neutrality of money, i.e. the quantity theory of money, follows.
+One postulate of general equilibrium theory is the assumption that utility functions are "over the reals", i.e. that only real variables, such as goods and services, enter the utility function.
+(Hahn) One aspect of break with Walrasian theory the is Keynesian the recognition that preference functions are over wealth as This implies that in a modern the reals. well as capitalist economy where financial instruments, in part offset by financial liabilities, are a major component of wealth the current prices of assets and liabilities, especially as ratios to current prices of outputs, are determining factors for both consumption and investment.

-The alternative to beginning one's theorizing about capitalist economies by positing utility functions over the reals and production functions with something labeled K (called capital) as a variable is to begin with the interlocking balance sheets of the economy.
-Within a closed economy, every financial liability of any unit shows up on the balance sheet of another unit as a financial asset; in addition any entry on a balance sheet requires an offsetting entry either on the same or the other side of the balance sheet.
-A basic structural characteristic of a capitalist economy is given by the cash flows that the interlocking balance sheets generate together with the cash flows generated by the production and sale of the outputs of the economy.
+beginning theorizing about alternative to The capitalist economies by positing utility functions over the reals and production functions with something labeled K (called capital) as a variable is to begin with the interlocking balance sheets of the economy.
+Within a closed economy every financial liability of any unit shows up on the balance sheet of another unit as a financial asset: in addition any entry on a balance sheet requires an offsetting entry either on the same or the other side of the balance A basic structural characteristic of a capitalist sheet. economy is given by the cash flows that the interlocking balance sheet generate together with the cash flows generated by the production and sale on the outputs of the economy.

-The units of a closed economy can be conveniently grouped into businesses, households, financial institutions, and government.
+The units of a closed economy can be conveniently grouped into businesses, households, financial institutions and government.
 Every liability is a commitment to pay some form of money as stated in the contract which sets up the instrument.
 A liability is a commitment to make payments on principle and interest either